southsidedean/using-kubectl-generate-yaml-manifests/README.md

 [GitHub: Deploying a Kubernetes In Docker (KIND) Cluster Using Podman on Ubuntu Linux](https://github.com/southsidedean/deploy-kind-using-podman-ubuntu)

-*The examples in this guide come from an Ubuntu Linux 22.04 operating system environment with a Kubernetes 1.26.1 cluster configured with `kubeadm`.*
+*The examples in this guide come from an Ubuntu Linux 22.04 operating system environment with a two-node Kubernetes 1.26.1 cluster configured with `kubeadm`, using the [`cka-d-cluster-builder-lab`](https://github.com/southsidedean/cka-d-cluster-builder-lab) automation.*

 You're going to need a Kubernetes environment to perform the steps in this tutorial.
 If you have access to one already, you can use it.
 If not, you'll need to create one.
-I'v provided some resources in the links in this section.
+I've provided some resources in the links in this section.

 The first link, from the Kubernetes documentation, contains resources detailing several options for cluster installation.

-I've also provided links to two of my GitHub repositories with tutorials, one for creating a `kubeadm` cluster and a second for creating a Kubernetes In Docker, or KIND, cluster.
-Either of these will also work for this tutorial.
+I've also provided links to two of my GitHub repositories with tutorials, one for creating a `kubeadm` cluster using Terraform and KVM ([GitHub: cka-d-cluster-builder-lab](https://github.com/southsidedean/cka-d-cluster-builder-lab)) and a second for creating a Kubernetes In Docker, or KIND, cluster ([GitHub: Deploying a Kubernetes In Docker (KIND) Cluster Using Podman on Ubuntu Linux](https://github.com/southsidedean/deploy-kind-using-podman-ubuntu)).
+Either of these will work for this tutorial.

 When you have your cluster, test it:
 ```bash